SpiceJet Delhi-Nashik flight returns midway due to 'autopilot' snag | Business

 - India

-A SpiceJet flight that took off for Nashik in Maharashtra from the Indira Gandhi International Airport here on Thursday morning returned midway to the city due to an 'autopilot' snag, a DGCA official said.
+A SpiceJet flight that took off for Nashik in Maharashtra from the Indira Gandhi International Airport here on Thursday morning returned midway to the national capital due to an 'autopilot' snag, a DGCA official said.

 The Boeing 737 aircraft landed safely, he said.